Most Algeria Forest Fires under Control: Emergency Services - UrduPoint

 In neighbouring Morocco, firefighters worked through the night on Sunday and into Monday to bring fires under control amid unfavourable winds.

-The fires have destroyed 200 hectares of forest, according to a forestry official, but no victims have been reported.
+The fires have destroyed more than 700 hectares of forest in three days, according to a forestry official, but no victims have been reported.

+He said eight fire-fighting planes were used to bring the flames under control.

+Climate scientists have repeatedly warned that man-made global warming will bring higher temperatures and more extreme weather events across the world.